Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Diarrhea

 Along with the benefits of a digestive lubricant, there come some risks.
-Given its laxative properties, if too much Vaseline is given, your cat is at risk of developing diarrhea, and prolonged diarrhea can cause dehydration and anal irritation.
+Given its laxative properties, if too much Vaseline is given, your cat is at high risk of developing digestive upset and diarrhea, and diarrhea can cause dehydration if not addressed promptly.

-One accidental consumption of Vaseline or one day of consumption as a hairball supplement should not have any extreme ill effects on a healthy cat.
+One accidental consumption of Vaseline or one day of consumption as a hairball supplement if directed by your vet should not have any extreme ill effects on a healthy cat.
 Exceptions will be cats that are already ill in some way.
-For example, cats with chronic kidney problems that might already be slightly dehydrated can get very sick if they lose further body fluids.
+For example, cats with chronic kidney problems who might already be slightly dehydrated can get very sick if they lose further body fluids.

 Longer-term Vaseline treatment can be especially harmful to elderly cats or kittens who will lose their body condition a lot quicker than a healthy adult.